JuliaMolSim/Molly.jl/benchmark/ani_benchmarks.md

   is the definitive comparison; TorchANI has no usable Apple-GPU path (see above).
 The **NVIDIA GPU-vs-GPU** comparison (Molly CUDA vs TorchANI CUDA on the same RTX 5080) is now measured — see the CUDA section.
 Both GPU sections are single-machine snapshots, not cross-machine claims.
+- **NNPOps optimized-CUDA baseline** is now included (see the CUDA section).
+Caveat: conda-forge NNPOps 0.7 ships only the symmetry-function (AEV) kernels — its `BatchedNN`/`OptimizedTorchANI` wrappers were removed — so the measured NNPOps path is TorchANI's eager NN on top of NNPOps' AEV and is NN-bound (~25 ms energy / ~48 ms forces floor).
+It halves TorchANI-CUDA at scale but stays above Molly CUDA.
+A future NNPOps release that restores batched-NN fusion would lower this floor.
 - **Metal forces** are timed for a **single ensemble member**.
 The full 8-member ensemble reuses one AEV forward/backward and runs only the NN VJP 8× (species-batched), so expect ~1.4× like energy — not yet measured on Metal.